-The Office of Institutional Studies has a wide variety of data at its disposal.
+The Office of Institutional Research has a wide variety of data at its disposal.
 Most of this data is actually owned by other offices and contains highly confidential and sensitive information.
 There is also considerable time and effort involved in preparing datasets for external analysis.
-Therefore, Institutional Studies will not release any unit-record data* beyond that which is considered public except under very specific conditions.
+Therefore, Institutional Research will not release any unit-record data* beyond that which is considered public except under very specific conditions.
 Normally, all identifiers will be stripped thereby maintaining the confidentiality of the data.
 The specific conditions are:

 - Requests by trustees, senior administrators, and faculty representatives of standing committees for decision-support, institutional planning and assessment, upon approval by the appropriate senior officer.